brianellin/bsky-mcp-server/README.md

 ## Features & Tools

 - Interact with common Bluesky features via natural language (e.g. "Get recent posts from David Roberts")
-- Fetch and and analyze feeds ("Find me a feed about Seattle and tell me what people are talking about")
+- Fetch and analyze feeds ("Find me a feed about Seattle and tell me what people are talking about")
 - Fetch and analyze lists of followers ("What types of accounts does Mark Cuban follow?
 Give me a detailed report")
 - Use an LLM to write a post and then post it for you 😱 ("Write a haiku about today's weather in my area and post it to bluesky")
 - Search for feeds, posts, and people ("Find posts about the #teslatakedown and give me a summary of revent events")
+- Analyze who follows you? ("Who follows me on Bluesky?
+Give me a report")

 Here's the current list of tools provided: